jogleasonjr/dainty-vs/readme.md

 ## Presets

-Presets are configuration files that you can use instead of `configuration.json`.
+Presets are configuration files that you can use in addition to `configuration.json`.
+They are mostly used for turning Dainty into another color theme.
 Presets are located in the `presets` directory.
 You can build Dainty with the remix configuration displayed on the website by running:

     npm run build -- -p dainty-remix

-It is currently not possible to merge `configuration.json` with the presets.
-This might be changed in the future.
+If a property is set in both `configuration.json` and the preset configuration, then the one in `configuration.json` is used.

 ## Advanced